Rwkeith/KACE-Project/README.md

 ```

 When running in VS Debugger, in Exception Settings disable `0xc000005 Access Violation` else the debugger will break on access violations to variables that are tracked.

+Use an up to date Windows 10 Build.
+Tested on Build 19044.